lucrnz/c-port-scanner/README.md

 # Port Scanner
 A multithreaded port scanner that uses sockets to scan a range of ports on a target IP.

+Disclaimer: This is a toy project, I don't intend to give support for it.

 ## Usage
 `./pscanner <ip address> <start_port> <end_port> <timeout>`